yousunko/BEC/README.md

 # BEC analysis

-Bit-level Error Coalescing (BEC) analysis is an LLVM analysis pass that tracks and classifies the effect of corruption due to soft error of a program at compile time.
+Bit-level Error Coalescing (BEC) analysis is a static analysis that tracks and classifies the effect of the program corruption due to soft errors.

-This repository contains the implementation of BEC and its application on the LLVM instruction scheduler.
+This repository contains an LLVM implementation of BEC and its application to the LLVM instruction scheduler.

 # Contacts